Hotsumi Ozaki: Biography

 By writing books and articles Ozaki established himself as an expert in Sino-Japanese relations.
 Thus he was recruited by Ryūnosuke Gotō in 1937 to join the Shōwa Kenkyūkai, a think tank established by Prime Minister Fumimaro Konoe.
 From 1938, he was invited by Konoe to become a member of his inner circle, or "Breakfast Club", of select members with whom he would confer on current events each week over breakfast.
 Ozaki, therefore, was in a position to participate in the making of decisions he was supposed to uncover.

 Ozaki learned that Japan wanted to avoid a war with the Soviet Union, and let Sorge know of it.
-This information proved to be of uttermost importance for the whole history of the Second World War: after Sorge relayed it to Soviet command, Moscow transferred 18 divisions, 1,700 tanks, and over 1,500 aircraft from Siberia and the Far East to the Western Front against the Nazi Germany during the most dangerous months of the Battle for Moscow, one of the turning points of the whole war.
+This information proved to be of utmost importance for the whole history of the Second World War: after Sorge relayed it to Soviet command, Moscow transferred 18 divisions, 1,700 tanks, and over 1,500 aircraft from Siberia and the Far East to the Western Front against the Nazi Germany during the most dangerous months of the Battle for Moscow.

 On July 2, 1941, Ozaki as a member of the "Breakfast Club" supported a critical decision for Japanese expansion towards the Dutch East Indies and Singapore and against Hitler's request to invade Siberia.
 He was outspoken in his opposition and concerns with regards to the decision reached at the Gozen Kaigi conference of September 6, 1941 that war with the United States was unavoidable.

 On October 15, 1941, Ozaki was arrested in conjunction with the Sorge Incident.
 During his trial, it was revealed that Ozaki had been working with Sorge since his return to Japan, and that through his close contacts with Konoe and other senior Japanese politicians, was able to gather information and to copy secret documents.

-He was executed on 7 November 1944.
+Ozaki was executed on November 7, 1944.
 A collection of letters that Ozaki wrote to his wife and daughter from prison explaining why he betrayed his country, was published under the name Love Is Like a Falling Star in 1946 and became a best-seller in Japan.